debugcom/Hacking-F117A/README.md

   enum mission_type {
       photograph = 1,
       destroy = 2,
-      drop_supplies = 3,
+      supply_drop = 3,
       landing = 4,
   };
 ```
 Now that the mission parameters are more fully fleshed out, we see that there are 4 mission types: you can either photograph or destroy a target.
 For the special case of secret airstrips, you can also fly over it to drop supplies, or for the ultimate thrill, land on it.
-This is represented by the C-style enum mission_type, with values possible values from 1 to 4.
+This is represented by the C-style enum mission_type, with possible values from 1 to 4.
 Notice we can potentially have a landing mission for both the primary and secondary objectives.
 Normally the game logic would prevent this outcome by automatically selecting a different mission for the secondary objective.

 Another interesting point is the takeoff and landing targets - normally you would start and end the missions on friendly airstrips.
 But by specifying the correct hex values for takeoff and landing, you can actually start the mission already in enemy territory!
 Furthermore, if you specify the secret airstrips as your takeoff and landing targets, you could potentially accomplish a primary or secondary objective without even lifting off!
 But we're getting a little ahead of ourselves.